brianMxBm/Learning/Lectures/Async/LectureOnEventLoop.md

 # Heap

-The heap is where JavaScript stores objects and dynamic memory allocation..
-This is where objects and arrays are stored, because the call stack only deals with function calls not data..
+The heap is where JavaScript stores objects and dynamic memory allocation.This is where objects and arrays are stored, because the call stack only deals with function calls not data..

 # Queue: